asreva/ada-2020-project-milestone-p3-p3_ada-dream-team/README.md

 # P3 Milestone submission: Friendship and home position
 ### 1. Abstract:
 Our project extension aims to inspect the difference in quantity, quality and distribution of friends according to where a person lives.
 Cultural factors, as well as geography and political decisions, may influence the result.
 We will analyse the problem in different countries.
 To do so, we will use BrightKite and Gowalla datasets.
 From them, we will compute users' nationalities and friendships characteristics such as proximity, quantity of friends and frequency of meeting.
 With these data, we will be able to assert (or no) the significance of regional disparities.
-We will inspect further what is the cause of it using another dataset that includes characteristics of each country (mobility, wealth, ...).
+We will inspect further the underlying causes of those disparities using another dataset that includes characteristics of each country (mobility, wealth, ...).
 By doing this study, we may find the factors that increase the number of friends or bring them closer, which may be solutions against the threat of depression and isolation augmentation.
 ### 2. Research Questions:
 1. Is there differences in terms of friendship characteristics depending on the country?